miracelwhipp/pacifists-of-the-caribbean/README.md

   them.
   Also, all actions of the vessel will be less effective the fewer **crew** it has.
 * **hull** tokens represent the integrity of the vessels body.
 Loosing them will have no effect at first.
-However, should one vessel lose all its hull tokens, the ship sinks and the game is lost.
+However, should one vessel lose all its hull tokens, the ship sinks and all players lose the game.

 Place 4 **sea** tiles between each ship.
 This represents the distance between the ships.

 The **captains deck** is created by shuffling the **captain cards**.
 These hold the actions of the ships whose outcome the players want to avoid.

-Every player is handed one **players deck** <!-- I am not happy with this name, maybe we should find a good position on military ships that the players have and use this instead of 'player' -->.
-This is a complete deck with one and only one card of every player action there is.
-Then every player randomly takes 2 cards from their deck and gives one to their left neighbour and one to their right neighbour.
-Every player now takes thees cards on their hand. <!-- not sure about the wording here --> Players are not allowed to talk about the content of their hand.
+The **players deck** os created by shuffling the **players cards**.
+These cards hold the actions the players may execute to undermine the captains actions.
+Every player gets 3 **players cards** in their hand.
+Players are not allowed to talk about the content of their hand.

 The player that most recently did _not_ partake in any war, gets the **first player** token.